-In September 2005, HRSA awarded grants to seven organizations in five southwestern States (Arizona, Colorado, Nevada, New Mexico and Utah) with a 3-year project period.
-The University of Nevada in Reno was the newly awarded grantee in the 2005 competitive award cycle.
+In September 2006, HRSA continued awards to seven organizations in five southwestern States (Arizona, Colorado, Nevada, New Mexico and Utah).
 Table 1 provides a description of the seven grantees, the proposed service area, and the amount awarded.
 For ease of review, Definitions, Eligibility, and Screening Requirements are defined on pages 12-14 of this report.